Ankit-Singh1234/GFGCODES/FarMax Problem Solution.md

 # FarMax Problem Solution

+🔎 The problem again

+We want, for each index i, the farthest index j > i such that arr[j] > arr[i].

+Brute force would be:

+Fix i, scan rightward until the end.

+Pick the farthest j.
+👉 This is O(n²).

+So the natural thought:
+➡️ "Can I preprocess something so I don’t have to re-scan every time?"

+✨ Step 1: Observe the condition

+We need:
+arr[j] > arr[i] for some j > i.

+Instead of checking every j, notice:

+If there exists at least one element greater than arr[i] in [k..n-1], then any j ≥ k could work.

+So we only need to know whether the maximum in [k..n-1] is greater than arr[i].

+This gives the idea of a suffix maximum array.

+✨ Step 2: Define what helps quickly

+If we precompute:

+suffixMax[j] = maximum of arr[j...n-1]

+Then:

+To check if a valid j exists in [mid..n-1], we just ask: is suffixMax[mid] > arr[i]?

+This reduces a whole subarray scan into O(1).
+So we can now binary search to find the farthest such j.

+✨ Step 3: General Pattern

+This suffix trick comes up in many problems:

+Next greater element / farthest greater element → use suffixMax.

+Next smaller element / farthest smaller element → use suffixMin.

+Range queries (min/max/sum) → preprocess suffix/prefix arrays (or segment trees).

+So the mental model is:

+"I need to check some property (greater/smaller) in a range to the right.
+Instead of re-checking every time, can I preprocess the right side using suffix arrays?"

+✅ How it clicks in practice

+Try brute force first (O(n²)).

+Notice repeated scanning of right side → inefficiency.

+Ask yourself: "What one number summarizes this right subarray?"

+For max condition → store suffix maximum.

+For min condition → store suffix minimum.

+For sums → store suffix sum.

+Once you have that precomputed, binary search or two-pointers usually follow naturally.

+👉 So suffixMax comes to mind because:

+We are repeatedly asking about the right side of i.

+"Maximum in the right side" is exactly the summary that answers whether a greater element exists.

 ## 🔎 Problem Statement
 Given an array `arr` of size `n`, for each index `i` we want to find the **farthest index `j > i` such that `arr[j] > arr[i]`**.
 If no such index exists, return `-1` for that `i`.